Bigstock Carrying Female Doctor Talking 464299629 (1)

 • Two Highers (or equivalent) at grade C, including English

-• Mature students with care work experience may be considered without the above qualifications and will be required to complete a piece of written work during the interview process.
+Students with care employment experience may be considered without the above qualifications and will be required to complete a piece of written work during the interview process.

 To be considered for a place on the course, you must: